-The COOP must be operational within the minimal acceptable period for essential function disruption, but in all cases within 12 hours of plan activation.
+The COOP must be operational as soon as possible but no later than 12 hours of plan activation.

 When instructed by the PSA Director, Deputy Director, or designated representative of COOP activation, CFT personnel will either report to the temporary operating facility or work from another location (telework).
 PSA CFT personnel will: